Learning Robust Recommenders through Cross-Model Agreement: EXPERIMENTS

 \subsubsection{Datasets}

-We conduct experiments with three public accessible datasets: Modcloth, Adressa\footnote{https://www.adressa.no/} and Electronics\footnote{https://www.amazon.com/}.
+We conduct experiments with four public accessible datasets: MovieLens, Modcloth\footnote{https://github.com/MengtingWan/marketBias}, Adressa\footnote{https://github.com/WenjieWWJ/DenoisingRec} and Electronics\footnote{https://github.com/MengtingWan/marketBias}.
 More statistics about these three datasets are listed in Table \ref{tab:dataset statistics}.
 For each dataset, we construct the clean test set with only clean examples which denote the real user preference.

+\textbf{MovieLens}~\cite{DBLP:journals/tiis/HarperK16}.
+This is one of the most popular datasets in the task of recommendation.
+For evaluation, the clean test set is constructed based on user-item pairs with ratings equal to 5.

 \textbf{Modcloth}.
-It is from an e-commerce website which sells women's clothing and accessories.
+It is from an e-commerce website that sells women's clothing and accessories.
 For evaluation, the clean test set is built on user-item pairs whose rating scores are equal to 5.

 \textbf{Adressa}.
-This is a real-world news reading dataset from Adressavisen \cite{gulla2017adressa}.
+This is a real-world news reading dataset from Adressavisen.
 It contains the interaction records of anonymous users and the news.
 According to \cite{kim2014modeling}, we use interactions with dwell time longer than 10 seconds to construct the clean test set.

 \textbf{Electronics}.
 Electronics is collected from the \emph{Electronics} category on Amazon \cite{ni2019justifying,wan2020addressing}.
-The clean test set are built with user-item pairs with rating scores equal to 5.
+The clean test set is built with user-item pairs with rating scores equal to 5.

 Note that all the ratings and dwell time are only used to construct the clean test set.
 The models are trained with only the corrupted binary implicit feedback.